 If you are planning on seeing a show at the theatre, make sure you stop off at its wonderful restaurant and café.
 Set against a beautiful backdrop, the chef uses local produce to create signature menus dedicated to each play; a truly theatrical pre-show meal!

 Pitlochry is the ideal Scottish location for those who want it all: culture, art, history and adventure.

 At Home from Home Perthshire we have a wide range of self-catering holiday homes including cottages, cabins and pet friendly homes in Pitlochry.
 Contact us for more information.

-Due to the current Covid-19 restrictions our office hours during this period will be 10.30am-2pm.
+Due to the on-going Covid-19 restrictions our office hours are currently 10.30am-1pm.